Taking over existing workloads with Azure Kubernetes Fleet Manager resource placement (preview)

 You can use an optional comparisonOptions property to fine-tune how whenToTakeOver determines configuration differences.

 • partialComparison: only fields that are present on the hub cluster workload and on the target cluster workload are used for value comparison.
 Any extra unmanaged fields on the target cluster workload are ignored.
-This behavior is the default for a CRP without an explicit comparisonOptions setting.
+This behavior is the default without an explicit comparisonOptions setting.

 • fullComparison: all fields on the workload definition on the Fleet hub cluster must be present on the selected member cluster.
 If the target cluster has any extra unmanaged fields, then it fails comparison.